By Barbara Miller 2.10.16

-The author interviewed Aboriginal people at a time of historic change in Queensland, the far north of Australia, which has been likened to the deep south of the USA.
-No this is not South Africa.
-Remarkably, this is Australia.
+“I interviewed Yarrabah people at a time of historic change in Queensland, the far north of Australia, which in times past was likened to the deep south of the USA.
 Indigenous people had been segregated on reserves for nearly 100 years ostensibly to protect them from white settlement which was wiping them out.
 Indigenous people had to have permits to live on, leave or visit a reserve and could be removed to another reserve at the will of the white manager or police.
-They had to have permission to marry or work.
+They had to have permission to marry or work,” said Miller.

 This is an excellent coverage of the milestones in the contemporary historical coverage of our Indigenous Queenslander’s struggle for land rights and freedom from the autocratic control of government.